sigurdurb/ru_canvas/README.md

 You can find this category name on the Tabs of YourCourse->People page or at yourcanvasinstance.com/courses/{your_course_id}/users and look at the tab

 * GROUP_CATGR_NAME = ""

+## gen_students.py

+This script prints out students id and beginning of their schools email addresses.
+This is something the programming web needs.

+You can also get all the emails by just adding + "@ru.is" to the end.

+This script has 2 functions

+* get_users(course) : returns all students and teachers/TA's and other people affiliated
+* get_students(course) : returns only those with enrollment_type=student

+You need to:

+Get your api key/token from your profile->settings

+* API_KEY = ""

+Get your api url. i.e. "https://{yourschool}.instructure.com/api/v1/"

+* API_URL = ""

+Get the Course id from your course url https://reykjavik.instructure.com/courses/{yourcourseID}
+Enter it as an integer into the script

+* COURSE_ID = 123